This describes the difference between the three families of prompts

 The following categories for prompts were used for the 2019 Collabathon and will continue for 2020: platform prompts, open climate prompts, and community prompts.

 Prompts in this section are technical in nature since they correspond to desired improvements, features and issues to resolve in relation to the core software architecture of the Open Climate Platform.
+This section is currently in the Archived Prompt category.

 These are the main climate-technology prompts and are organized around five distinct categories.
 These correspond to the 5 integrated climate domains of the proposed open climate system.
 Each prompt requires both climate and software knowledge.